sipeed/MaixPy_DOC/docs/maixpy/en/get_started/get_started_cam_lcd.md

 ---

-The development board has a matching camera and screen, please check whether the hardware connection is correct before powering on
+The development board has a matching camera and screen, please check whether the hardware connection is correct before powering on(**Align according to the No. 1 pin marked on the cable**)

 Then power on, open the serial terminal, press the keyboard `Ctrl+E`, and paste the following code: